daem0nc0re/AtomicSyscall/README.md

 [Project](./SyscallPoCs)

 The purpose of this project is to investigate how attackers resolve and execute Windows syscall.
-All PoCs are list kernel modules by `NtQuerySystemInformation` syscall.
+All PoCs try to list kernel modules by `NtQuerySystemInformation` syscall.

 | PoC Name | Description |
 | :--- | :--- |